chad-autry/stdin-eval-stdout/README.md

 ## Further Customizations

-Currently any higher level API written on top of request-response has to be injected into the child process with the code under test.
+Currently any higher level API written on top of request-response has to be injected into the child process with the code to be evaluated.
 If there is a large static request-response using API, or any other library you wish the evaluated code had access to, simply add it to the dependencies and require it in index.js.